 Now, I well know what the custom is when a man gets through being Commander-in-Chief, but here is just the part that I want to refer to.
-There was a brother among us for years that always had the opportunity of presenting to the retiring Past Commander-in-Chief the mark of his past rank.
-I have received it at his hands, as have many others, and we were impressed with what he always said to us, and I cannot help but feel that it would be much better, perhaps, if some one from your own Division than myself were to take his place, because were he living, I am sure no one would feel prouder than George B. Abbott to have pinned that mark on the breast of the one he called, as I have heard him call many times, his boy, because he put you into this organization, your membership came through his sponsorship, and he has watched every step that you made in the Order.
-It is a peculiar compliment to me, therefore, for some of your class a peculiar compliment to me, therefore, for some of your class as a peculiar compliment. fore, for some of your close friends to have given me the opportunity, not to take Brother Abbott's place, in that fatherly, kindly, brotherly, loving way that he would, but, as one who does claim to be your friend, to sense that satisfaction that I can express on behalf of all these brothers for the devotion you have
+There was a brother among us for years that ways had the opportunity of presenting to the retiring Past Commender-in-Chief the mark of his past rank.
+I have received it at hands, have many others, and we were im-pressed with what h always said to us, and I cannot help but feel that it would be much better, perhaps, if some one from your own Division the myself were to take his place, because were he living I am sure no one would feel prouder than George B. Abbott to have pinned that mark on the breast of the one he called, as I have heard him call many times, his boy, because he put you into this organization, your membership came through his sponsorship he has watched every step that you made in the Order.
+It i peculiar compliment to me, there fore, for some of your close for a peculiar compliment to the opport fore, for some of your close friends to have given me the opportunity, not to take Brother Abb is place, in that fatherly, indy, brotherly, loving that he would, but, as one who doe claim to be your friend to ense that satisfaction that I can sypr s on behalf of all these brothers for the devotion you have

-And, therefore, it is with more than ordinary pleasure that I am permitted to pin upon your breast the mark of the Past Commander in-Chief, wearing which will be but an indication of well deserved tribute of service splendidly performed for the
+And, therefore it is more than ordinary pleasure that to pin unon reast the mark of the Past of well de rved tribute of service splendidly performed for the

-In later years, there will come to you that sweet satisfaction of having done your best, and knowing that your best was recognized by those who constitute the membership of the organization.
-But, in recent years, they have, in the Commandery, and among the close circle of friends, sort of changed the idea of iust what a man should receive, and, therefore, their good sense has prevailed, because, perchance I think it is better judgment to give a man something he can wear every day of his life. have with him every minute of his life, instead of having something that he has to keep in cold storage most of the time for fear somebody will "pinch" it from him, and this is the ring that goes with the badge.
+In later years, there will come to you that sweet satisfaction of having done your best, and knowing that your best was recognized by those who constitute the membership of the organiration.
+But, in recent years they have, in the Commandery, and among the close circle of friends, sort of changed the idea of iust what a man should receive, and, therefore, their good sense has prevailed, because, perchance I think it is better judgment to give a man something he can wear every day of his life have with him every minute of his life, instead of having something that he has to keep in cold storage most of the time for thing that he has to heep in cold storage most of the time for fear somebody will "pinch" it from him, and this is the ring that goes with the badge.
 As it encircles your finger, it seems to me it will convey to you that tender clasp of the hand of friends who would be constantly seeking out to reach yours if they were privileged to meet you every day; and the sparkle of its jewels will represent to you that affection of love that is in the hearts of every one of us for a brother that has been, at least, one of the best, if not the best Commander-in-Chief we ever had.
 (Applause).
 May you wear it with all the affection from your associates that you have for the organization of Sons of Veterans itself.
 (Applause).